 The operation of public networks and the provision of electronic communication services to the public are subject to prior notification to the ARCEP.
-However, the use of radio frequencies and numbering resources requires an individual licence to be granted by the ARCEP.
+However, the use of radio frequencies and numbering resources is based on an authorisation regime, and therefore requires an individual licence to be granted by the ARCEP.